swaldman/sbt-ethereum/src/main/paradox/tasks/eth/contract/abi.md

 1. The ABI JSON directly (with no embedded newlines)
 2. A JSON object (with no embedded newlines) containing the ABI under the key `abi` or under the path `metadata/abi` (checked in that order)
-3. A URL or path-to-a-file whose contents are either (1) or (2)
+3. A URL or path-to-a-file whose contents are either a JSON ABI or JSON object containing an ABI as `abi` or `metadata/abi`.
+Pretty-printed JSON with embedded newlines is just fine!
 4. A URL or path-to-a-file whose data contains a unique nonempty, "strict" (meaning no unexpected elements) ABI that can be scraped from its contents (without or with unescaping HTML entities)

 @@@

-Together this means that usually you can import an ABI just by pasting in a URL, for example the URLs presented for verified contracts by [_Etherscan_](https://etherscan.io) or [_Blockscout_](blockscout.com), or URLs to standard contract metadata or _Truffle_ complation artifacts.
+Together this means that usually you can import an ABI just by pasting in a URL, for example the URLs presented for verified contracts by [_Etherscan_](https://etherscan.io) or [_Blockscout_](https://blockscout.com), or URLs to standard contract metadata or _Truffle_ complation artifacts.

 @@@ note